 - Eat fresh fruits and vegetables every day.
 If possible, you should especially eat red, purple, and orange fruits and vegetables.
 They have the most antioxidants.
 And, antioxidants are very important for heart health.

-5. Prioritize: make periodic checks
+5. Prioritize: Do periodic check-ins with yourself

 Your family is very important to you, right?
 You worry about them every day.
 You even do everything possible to make them happy.

 - However, remember this: you need to take care of yourself too.
 If something like broken heart syndrome affects you, you might not be able to take care of them either.

 - Make sure you talk with your doctor.
 It’s important to schedule routine exams.
 Pay attention to your cholesterol, blood pressure, weight, and blood sugar level.